Wednesday, December 24, 2025

 That’s not a field goal.

 It’s a question.
+A plea.

 And the answer

-is a cup in my hand
+is a cup in her hand

 and the long, hopefully long way home.